 Article 3 Termination of Advertising

-After the Advertising Agreement has been entered into or the Advertisement displayed, Yahoo is still able to immediately terminate, suspend, or remove the Advertisement with no associated legal responsibility to the Applicant whatsoever in the form of responsibility for default on liabilities or responsibility to pay compensation or the like if the obligations of guarantee set down in the provisions of Paragraph 1 of Article 2, or another Advertising Agreement have been breached, Yahoo judges at its own discretion that there is a risk of such a breach occurring, Yahoo deems there is concern that there is some impropriety in the Applicant operation of their account (there is a danger that the Applicant’s actions may cause damage to Yahoo or a third party or be in violation of Japanese laws or these Master Terms and Conditions), or Yahoo or an affiliate providing Yahoo with an advertising space (“Affiliate”) judges that the Advertisement or Links are inappropriate (includes but is not limited to breaches of that Affiliate’s advertising standards).
+After the Advertising Agreement has been entered into or the Advertisement displayed, Yahoo is still able to immediately terminate, suspend, or remove the Advertisement with no associated legal responsibility to the Applicant whatsoever in the form of responsibility for default on liabilities or responsibility to pay compensation or the like if the obligations of guarantee set down in the provisions of Paragraph 1 of Article 2, or another Advertising Agreement have been breached, Yahoo judges at its own discretion that there is a risk of such a breach occurring, Yahoo deems there is concern that there is some impropriety in the Applicant’s operation of its account (there is a danger that the Applicant’s actions may cause damage to Yahoo or a third party or be in violation of the Laws, Regulations and Rules or these Master Terms and Conditions; “Operational Impropriety”), or Yahoo or an affiliate providing Yahoo with an advertising space (“Affiliate”) judges that the Advertisement or Links are inappropriate (includes but is not limited to breaches of that Affiliate’s advertising standards).
 This however, does not exempt the Applicant from paying advertising charges that have already been incurred under the Advertising Agreement.

 Article 4 Provision of Tool